Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

     vim src/host.cpp
     ```

-    Go to label "CREATE_KERNEL" near line no.228 and make sure the kernel name string is **"krnl_idct"** and not anything else and compile host application again:
+    Go to label "CREATE_KERNEL" near line no.226 and make sure the kernel name string is **"krnl_idct"** and not anything else and compile host application again:

     ```bash
     make compile_host
     ```
 ### Launch Application and generate Reports
-1. Run application and as follows by first sourcing runtime setup script if you have not done so before:
+1. Run application as follows by first sourcing runtime setup script if you have not done so before:

     ```bash
     source $AWS_FPGA_REPO_DIR/vitis_runtime_setup.sh
     cd $LAB_WORK_DIR/Vitis-AWS-F1-Developer-Labs/modules/module_01/idct
     ./build/host.exe ./xclbin/krnl_idct.hw.awsxclbin $((1024*128)) 32 1
     ```
-   You will see an output similar to given below with an acceleration about 11x faster than CPU
+   You will see an output similar to the one given below with an acceleration about 11x faster than CPU

    ```
     Execution Finished